steffenschaefer/gwt-gradle-plugin/examples/README.md

 # Example project for the GWT Gradle Plugin

-This directory contans several example projects to demonstrate various aspects of the gwt-gradle-plugin.
+This directory contains several example projects to demonstrate various aspects of the gwt-gradle-plugin.

 To be able to build these projects, you need to run "gradle publish" in the root directory of this git repository.
 This will build the plugin to a local Maven repository (which is referenced by the example projects).